nugenjs/nondescript/README.md

 # nondescript
-Collection of unremarkable tools, that isn't easy on the eyes
+Collection of unremarkable tools, that aren't easy on the eyes.

 <br>